Rajasthan Tour

 Day 3 : 21-07-2025 (monday) - Chittaurgarh, Udaipur

-4.10 AM at dawn; Deboarded train at COR.
-With sleepy eyes and a sip of tea, nature’s call forced Debkanta? and Aditya? to the medieval age toilets.
-Each one of them came back like a prancing colt, one after other while the two of us (me and Richeek?) are still struggling to open our eyes.
-The reason for their sudden awakening of consciousness was well explained with the smallest details over another round of tea while the car was on its way to us.
+At 4:10 AM, around dawn, we deboarded the train at Chittorgarh (COR).
+With sleepy eyes and a sip of tea, nature’s call forced Debkanta and Aditya to experience the station’s medieval-age toilets.
+Each of them returned one after another like prancing colts, while Richeek and I were still struggling to open our eyes.
+The reason behind their sudden burst of consciousness was explained in vivid detail over another round of tea while we waited for the car to arrive.

 Vijay stambh, Kali mata temple, Meera temple, kirti stambh, gau mukh kund, maha sati, padmini palace…